The Global Indian Tuesday, June 16 2026

 Ritu Kumar

 In 1997, Princess Diana arrived in Pakistan in a blue salwar kameez designed by Ritu Kumar.
-Known to be the First Lady of Indian fashion, the 76-year-old designer has styled many global celebrities.
+Known to be the First Lady of Indian fashion, the Indian designer has styled many global celebrities.
 From Spice Girls to Anoushka Shankar to Mischa Baron, the divas have had the opportunity to be styled by the ace designer.

 View this post on Instagram